SamuraiSigma/speech-to-text/README.md

 Other than that, *Speech to Text* has no additional requirements.
 It is intended to be used alongside a microphone connected to the system, which will capture voice input.

-I've tested it successfully on Godot 2.1.3 and 2.1.4 builds.
-Godot's repository can be found [here][godotRepo].

 [compilingReq]: http://docs.godotengine.org/en/stable/development/compiling/index.html "Compiling Requirements"
 [godotRepo]: https://github.com/godotengine/godot "Godot repository"